Red Braver Angel + Blue Braver Angel.

 The time-space continuum to consider: Ciaran and John are both in Los Angeles.

-What they would need to come to your school: Travel and hotel and an honorarium of $500 currently (That may potentially change as 2019 progresses, so meet them while you can before they’re $100,000).
+What they would need to come to your school: Travel and hotel and an honorarium of $1000 each currently (That may potentially change as 2019 progresses, so meet them while you can before they’re $100,000).
 Trust us, if you bring them to your campus, one day you’ll be telling your cute little grandkiddos you knew them when.

 Better Angels is a national citizens movement to reduce political polarization in the United States.
 Learn more about Better Angels and consider hosting a Red Blue Workshop, Better Angels Debate or Skills Training.